Biden wins hard-fought Michigan, deals major blow to Sanders

+The Vermont senator’s hopes rested on Idaho, North Dakota and Washington state, where votes were still being cast or tabulated but where far fewer delegates were at stake.
 Biden again showed strength with working-class voters and African Americans, who are vital to winning the Democratic nomination.
-Sanders’ hopes rested on Idaho, North Dakota and Washington state, where votes were still being tabulated but where far fewer delegates were at stake.

 Tuesday marked the first time voters weighed in on the primary since it effectively narrowed to a two-person race between Sanders and Biden.
 And the first three large states easily went to Biden, a dramatic reversal for a campaign that appeared on the brink of collapse just two weeks ago.
 Now it is Sanders, whose candidacy was ascendant so recently, who must contemplate a path forward.

-Addressing supporters in Philadelphia, Biden noted that many had “declared that this candidacy was dead” only days ago but “now we’re very much alive.”
-He also asked Sanders supporters to back him going forward.

-“We need you, we want you, and there’s a place in our campaign for each of you.
-I want to thank Bernie Sanders and his supporters for their tireless energy and their passion,” Biden said.
-“We share a common goal, and together we’ll beat Donald Trump.”
+Sanders did not plan to address the public on Tuesday night.
+Biden planned to take the stage in Philadelph

-Even as the contours of the race came into shape, new uncertainty was sparked by fears of the spreading coronavirus.
+Even as the contours of the race came into shape, the campaign faced new uncertainty amid fears of the spreading coronavirus.
 Both candidates abruptly canceled rallies in Ohio that were scheduled for Tuesday night.
-That set the stage for Biden’s remarks in Philadelphia, while Sanders flew home to Vermont and didn’t plan to address the public.

-Sanders’ campaign also said all future events would be decided on a case-by-case basis given public health concerns, while Biden called off a scheduled upcoming Florida stop.
-Still, the former vice president said Tuesday night that he’d be announcing plans to combat the coronavirus later this week.
+Sanders’ campaign said all future events would be decided on a case-by-case basis, while Biden called off a scheduled upcoming stop in Florida.

 Among former White House hopefuls and leaders of powerful liberal groups, however, Biden’s momentum is now undeniable.